ka-chang/PaperTTY/README.md

 ## Setting up

+__Note__: The following assumes everything will be installed with sudo, without using a virtual environment.
+This makes keeping track of paths etc. a bit easier.
+(Use a virtual environment if you want; you just need to make sure sudo can see the `papertty` script after it's installed).

-First install the IT8951 driver [here](https://github.com/GregDMeyer/IT8951).
+First install the IT8951 driver [here](https://github.com/GregDMeyer/IT8951) (with sudo).

 Next clone the repository and install the required packages:
-`pip3 install -r requirements.txt`
+`sudo pip3 install -r requirements.txt`

+And install PaperTTY: (this should be run in the PaperTTY directory) `sudo pip3 install ./`

 Now you can test out PaperTTY.
-Enter the `bin` directory and edit `start.sh` to contain the appropriate paths.
-Finally, run `sudo start.sh` and watch the e-paper terminal (hopefully) come to life!
+Simply run `sudo papertty` and watch the e-paper terminal (hopefully) come to life!

-If you want to always run PaperTTY at startup, do the following:
+If you want to always run PaperTTY at startup, run the following commands:
- 1. Modify the file `papertty.service` to contain the appropriate paths
- 2. Run the following commands:

 ```
 sudo cp papertty.service /etc/systemd/system